Clean the dust out of the corners of your room,

 Think about how cool a coin feels against your fingertips

-and how pleasure can sometimes be felt more acutely
+and how pleasure can often be felt more acutely

 when pain bleeds around it.